21 Computer Science (CS) CV Examples For 2025

 Computer science CV summary

 Experienced software and cloud systems developer with over 10 years of experience.
-Managed a platform overhaul, which boosted performance by 63% and reduced downtime by 41%.
+Managed a platform overhaul, which increased performance by 63% and reduced downtime by 41%.
 Proficient in Python, Java, and AWS.
 Committed to creating scalable, efficient solutions that drive innovation.

 Work briefcase